Revivals and quantum carpets for the relativistic Schr\"odinger equation: Abstract

 \section{Abstract}

-We investigate wavepacket dynamics for a relativistic particle in a box evolving according to the relativistic Schr\"odinger (also known as the Salpeter) equation.
-We derive the solutions for an infinite well -- which contrary to the standard relativistic wave equations (such as the Klein-Gordon or Dirac equations) -- are well defined, and use these solutions to construct wavepackets.
-We obtain expressions for the wavepacket revival times and explore the corresponding quantum carpets (the space-time probability density plots) for different dynamical regimes.
+We investigate wave packet dynamics for a relativistic particle in a box evolving according to the relativistic Schr\"odinger (also known as the Salpeter) equation.
+We derive the solutions for an infinite well -- which contrary to the standard relativistic wave equations (such as the Klein-Gordon or Dirac equations) -- are well defined, and use these solutions to construct wave packets.
+We obtain expressions for the wave packet revival times and explore the corresponding quantum carpets (the space-time probability density plots) for different dynamical regimes.
 We further analyze level spacing statistics as the dynamics goes from the non-relativistic regime to the ultra-relativistic limit.